-The Chair and the thirteen members of our board set the strategic direction of the Care Inspectorate, taking into account legislation and policy guidance set by the Scottish Government.
+The Chair and the members of our board set the strategic direction of the Care Inspectorate, taking into account legislation and policy guidance set by the Scottish Government.
 Each member of the Board brings a wealth of experience and wide-ranging skills, along with a passionate interest in social care.
 Read our Board members biographies below.

 The Care Inspectorate has an Audit and Risk Committee which supports the Board in its responsibilities for issues of risk, control and governance and associated assurance through a process of constructive challenge.
-The Committee meetings are not held in public, but papers can be viewed here.
+The Committee meetings are not held in public, but papers can be viewed here

 Our public Board meetings are held at least four times a year and members of the public are welcome to join us at these meetings.